Ozzy0153/SDP/README.md

    * Singleton Pattern
    * Strategy Pattern
 5. Conclusion
+6. UML Diagram
 ***
 ## 1. Introduction:
-#### Welcome to the documentation for the Vape Shop project.
+Welcome to the documentation for the Vape Shop project.
 This document provides an overview of the Vape Shop system, explaining how it works and detailing the design patterns used in its implementation.
 ***
 ## 2. Project Overview:
-#### The Vape Shop project is a console e-commerce system for selling vape products.
+The Vape Shop project is a console e-commerce system for selling vape products.
 It allows customers to browse and purchase different types of vape products, such as e-liquids (ejuice) and vape devices, in a user-friendly manner.
 The project incorporates several design patterns to enhance its functionality and maintainability.
 In addition, this project has opportunity for admins to add new products and notify customers and other admins about new products.
 ***
 ## 3. Project Structure:
 #### The project is organized into different packages, each serving a specific purpose: